 How Many Coats for Exterior Paint?

-Quick answer: Most exterior surfaces need two finish coats over a primer.
-Timber may need three coats if bare or changing colour.
-Render and fibre cement usually need two.
-Wait two to four hours between coats in warm weather — longer in humid or cool conditions.
+Quick answer: Most exterior walls need two finish coats over a primer, with timber often requiring three coats if bare or changing colour.
+Render and fibre cement usually need two, while metal and coastal timber may need specialist primers and extra coats for longer durability in Newcastle.

 Coat counts by surface type